csswizardry/csswizardry.github.com/_includes/faq-consultancy.md

   <summary>How long will it take?</summary>

   <p>Probably not as long as you think!
-Over the past six years, I have managed
+Over the past decade, I have managed
   to optimise my workflow to such an extent that we can move incredibly quickly.
   Vitamix had this to say about it:</p>